Procedures For Requesting Reasonable Accommodation for Disability-Related Needs

 - Is there is an established history of the identified need?

-- Is documentation from a reliable third party and complete according to guidelines?
+- Is documentation from a reliable third party and complete according to requirements?

 - Is space available in the residence hall to meet the request?